Wichita Business Pulse tracks local economic, hiring, and financing signals for entrepreneurs and small-business owners.

 Founder Takeaway

 This is a market for disciplined operators.
 Demand exists, but it rewards efficiency, pricing clarity, and flexible cost structures.
 Founders should avoid locking into high fixed costs, long leases, or aggressive build-outs without clear demand proof.
 Lean launches, short-term commitments, and cash preservation matter more than speed.
 Waiting for better financing conditions or stronger demand signals is a strategic choice, not a missed opportunity.
+Demand is not disappearing — it’s becoming more selective.
+Businesses that rely on full-price traffic will struggle; those built around value, memberships, and flexibility will outperform.

 GO Threshold Scorecard